clzirbel/pva_photo_video_annotator/README.md

 ## Features

-- **Browse Media**: View photos and videos from any folder with a clean, intuitive interface
+- **Browse Media**: View photos and videos from any folder (including subfolders) with a clean, intuitive interface
+- **Subfolder Support**: When opening a directory, you'll be prompted for each subfolder - choose to include or exclude files from each one
-- **Organize Media**: Quickly hide unwanted files or move them to a trash folder
+- **Organize Media**: Quickly hide unwanted files or move them to a "Set Aside" folder
 - **Image Annotations**: Add text descriptions to photos
 - **Video Annotations**: Add time-stamped text annotations throughout videos
 - **Skip Video Segments**: Mark parts of videos to be automatically skipped during playback